 One of the cornerstones on which Chinese philosophy is based is the well-known concept of yin and yang.
 They can be represented by black and white, night and day, water and fire.
-Put simply, these are two completely opposite essences, but which at the same time have their own roots within each other, and therefore, are interdependent.
+To put it simply, these are two completely opposite flavours, but which at the same time have their own roots within each other, and therefore, are interdependent.
 One cannot exist without the other.

 Here, after having immersed myself in the history of Formula 1 for months in the 80s and 90s, I think this is the best way to describe Ayrton Senna and Alain Prost.
 Two opposites, but without the presence of the other, they probably would not have achieved the same successes they have instead.
 Two completely different personalities, two different driving styles.

 The first, Senna, aggressive to the core and with a talent out of the ordinary, who, thanks to feats that sometimes logic alone could not explain, has earned the nickname The Magic.
 The second, on the other hand, Prost, strenuous calculator, kinder in taking his car to the limit, after being the eternal second in his years in Renault and his first in McLaren, who over time became The Professor.